 Did you try our Blood Orange Mimosas recipe?
 Please leave a 🌟 star rating and let me know how it went in the comments below.
 I love hearing from you! ♡

-• 1, 750 ml bottle of Champagne, prosecco, or cava chilled
+1, 750mlbottle of Champagne, prosecco, or cavachilled

 Instructions

+Make blood orange juice.
 Juice and strain the blood orange juice into a large pitcher and keep chilled until ready to serve.

+Make the mimosas.
 Pour 4 ounces of sparkling wine into the Champagne flutes.
 Add 1 ounce of orange liqueur if using, and top with 2-4 ounces of blood orange juice.
+Add any garnishes and enjoy.

 Notes

-• Use champagne flutes.
+Use champagne flutes.
 Champagne flutes are designed to preserve carbonation, so using them will make your drinks extra bubbly.

 Leave a Review